Korean cuisine: Regional and variant cuisines

-Although Korea has been divided into two nation-states since 1948 (North Korea and South Korea), it was once divided into eight provinces (paldo) according to the administrative districts of the Joseon Dynasty.
+Although Korea has been divided into two nation-states since 1948 (North Korea and South Korea), it was once divided into eight provinces (paldo) according to the Joseon administrative districts.
 The northern region consisted of Hamgyeong Province, Pyeongan Province and Hwanghae Province.
 The central region comprised Gyeonggi Province, Chungcheong Province, and Gangwon Province.
 Gyeongsang Province and Jeolla Province made up the southern region.

 Until the late 19th century, transportation networks were not well developed, and each provincial region preserved its own characteristic tastes and cooking methods.
 Geographic differences are also reflected by the local specialty foodstuffs depending on the climate and types of agriculture, as well as the natural foods available.
 With the modern development of transportation and the introduction of foreign foods, Korean regional cuisines have tended to overlap and integrate.
 However, many unique traditional dishes in Korean regional cuisine have been handed down through the generations.

 Buddhist cuisine

 Korean temple cuisine originated in Buddhist temples of Korea.
 Since Buddhism was introduced into Korea, Buddhist traditions have strongly influenced Korean cuisine, as well.
 During the Silla period (57 BCE – 935 CE), chalbap (찰밥, a bowl of cooked glutinous rice) yakgwa (a fried dessert) and yumilgwa (a fried and puffed rice snack) were served for Buddhist altars and have been developed into types of hangwa, Korean traditional confectionery.
-During the Goryeo Dynasty, sangchu ssam (wraps made with lettuce), yaksik, and yakgwa were developed, and since spread to China and other countries.
-Since the Joseon Dynasty, Buddhist cuisine has been established in Korea according to regions and temples.
+During the Goryeo period, sangchu ssam (wraps made with lettuce), yaksik, and yakgwa were developed, and since spread to China and other countries.
+Since the Joseon dynasty, Buddhist cuisine has been established in Korea according to regions and temples.